danielharrell/SumLect2015/Lost_Idea_LA.md

 For not so long ago it packaged its education in a brown paper wrapper---as if the education not only had content, but the kind of content that couldn't be seen from outside.
-Even the first video it made of itself was mostly staged, retaining at least that much separation from the ongoing world.
+Even the first video it made of itself, back in 1954, was mostly staged, retaining at least that much separation from the ongoing world.
 But it is just this separation that is now deemed better erased than preserved; and communication efforts at the college seem aimed at giving the impression that what separates the college from the outside world is merely a window, albeit a window that frames the better-looking among us.
-This strategy also makes a kind of sense, if we describe it as the attempt to allay any suspicions that St.
+This strategy also makes a kind of sense, if we describe it as the attempt to allay any suspicions that St. John's is less like a college and more like a cult.
+Or to put the sense of this strategy more
-John's is less like a college and more like a cult.
-Or to put the sense of this strategy more generally: to defend liberal education by locating the place of liberal education *in* the world rather than apart from it.
+generally: to defend liberal education by locating the place of liberal education *in* the world rather than apart from it.